Theodor-Fliedner-Gymnasium: History

 The roots of the school go back to October 13, 1836, when Theodor Fliedner and his wife Caroline Fliedner founded an Educational Institute for Deaconesses in Kaiserswerth.
 In 1908, a higher girls' school was established, which later evolved into the current Gymnasium.
 In 1925, an Oberlyzeum was created, allowing students to pursue the Abitur.
 The school moved to its current premises on Kalkumer Schlossallee in the 1960s.

 In 2012, the school underwent a major renovation and expansion.
 The renovation included the construction of a cafeteria, swimming pool, and sports facilities, which were funded by the Evangelical Church in the Rhineland.

-By 2019/20, the school was the most popular Gymnasium in Düsseldorf based on new student enrolments.
+By the mid-2020s, Theodor-Fliedner-Gymnasium was consistently mentioned in regional media as one of the Gymnasien in Düsseldorf with particularly high demand in the school enrollment process.
+In the first admission phase for the 2025/26 school year, city statistics showed that the school was among the Gymnasien with the highest number of applications relative to available places, with 230 first-choice applications recorded in February 2025.

 School Profile

 The school is named for the founder of Kaiserswerther Diakonie, Theodor Fliedner, and is sponsored by the Evangelical Church in the Rhineland.
 It is open to students of all denominations and faiths.
 In addition to regular classes, the school offers a wide range Working groups and elective classes in music, sports, languages, natural sciences and culture.
 The school has specialist rooms, a cafeteria and a self-learning centre, science labs, and a sports complex that includes a gymnasium, swimming pool, and climbing wall.
 The school also has a notable American football team, which has won regional championships.

 In the 2018/19 school year, around 1250 students attended school, who were taught by around 100 teachers.
 It is one of the largest Protestant schools in Germany.

+In academic literature, Theodor-Fliedner-Gymnasium is cited as one of the larger Protestant secondary schools in Germany and as an example of Evangelical schooling within the German education system.